Canon 670/671 genuine ink tanks leaking? Learn why...

-And to make things worse, Canon have also started interfering with ink tank 'sizes' and introduced setup and regular (half volume) tanks and reclassified full size tanks as XL in last few years.
+And to make things worse, Canon have also started interfering with ink tank 'sizes' and introduced 'standard' (half volume) tanks and reclassified full size tanks as XL in last few years.
 That hasn't made refiller's life any easier either.

 Anyway...
-Canon PGI-670 and CLI-671 genuine ink tanks can leak for variety of reasons, same as most other ink tanks or cartridges.
+Canon PGI-670 and CLI-671 genuine ink tanks can leak for variety of reasons, same as most other ink tanks.

 Common causes of ink leaks...

 - ink hole not sealed air tight

 - ink hole plug had fallen out